-In AY20, the Athletics and Recreation Department focused on promoting good sportsmanship for student-athletes.
-Team leaders and athletes participated in pre- and post-tests around a topical speaker.
-Team leaders gave their team a higher sportsmanship ranking in the "before" survey compared to the "after" survey.
-Almost all teams ranked their teams one to two points lower than what they filled out originally.
-The student-athletes developed a more complex understanding of sportsmanship through this assessment.
+In 2019-20, the Athletics and Recreation Department focused on promoting good sportsmanship behavior for student-athletes.
+Team leaders and athletes participated in preand post-tests around a speaker.
+Team leaders gave their team a higher sportsmanship ranking in the "before" survey compared to after the presentation when they filled out the "after" survey.
+Almost all teams, with the exception of a few, ranked their teams 1-2 points lower than what they filled out originally.
+The student-athletes developed a more complex understanding of sportsmanship as they consistently reduced their scores in the after survey.

-One of Counseling Services' AY21 goals was to increase the intentional implementation of treatment plans and goals.
-A pilot program asked new clients to complete the Pre-Appointment Questionnaire (PAQ) during the intake process and again after the fifth session of clinical intervention.
-Student patients given the PAQ at intake and again at the start of a new semester were able to reflect on the mitigation of symptoms and to be more collaborative and intentional with treatment planning.
-By taking the PAQ twice and engaging in dialogue with the counselor, students demonstrated learning of coping strategies that assist in their progress.
+One of Counseling Services' annual goals in 2020-21 was to increase the intentional implementation of treatment plans, goals, and progress made by their clients.
+A pilot program asked new clients to complete assessments (PAQ) during their intake process and again after the 5th session of clinical intervention.
+Student patients who were given the PAQ at intake and also at the start of a new semester were able to reflect on the mitigation of their symptoms.
+They were also able to be more collaborative and intentional with treatment planning.
+By administering the PAQ a second time and engaging in a dialogue with their counselor, students were able to demonstrate learning of coping strategies that have assisted in their progress.

-In AY21, the Dean of Students, Office of Student Development, and University Police reviewed policies, procedures, and practices with an equity lens in order to support the university's efforts at education justice and being a student-ready campus.
-In AY22, Counseling Services, Housing and Residential Services, and Athletics and Recreation will conduct equity reviews.
+Three Student Affairs Departments reviewed policies, procedures, and practices with an equity lens in order to support the university's efforts at education justice and being a student-ready campus: Dean of Students (Code of Conduct), Office of Student Development, and University Police.
+In 2021-22, Counseling Services, Housing & Residential Services, and Athletics & Recreation will conduct equity reviews.

-The Dean of Students is working with Institutional Research to examine student conduct data and academic standing data disaggregated by race and ethnicity.
-In addition, Housing and Residential Services is conducting a similar analysis for residence hall policy violations.
-Staff in many student affairs departments pursued training related to the Equity Agenda to support the vision of education justice and a student-ready campus.
-For example, the Counseling Services' Associate Director was trained as a facilitator of the 21-Day Racial Equity Habit-Building Challenge and led the staff in this project over several weeks in April 2021.
-Office of Student Development staff completed Harvard's Implicit Bias Inventory and are working with the Intercultural Development Inventory, creating individual Intercultural Development Plans.
+The Dean of Students is working in conjunction with Institutional Research to examine student conduct data and academic standing data disaggregated by race and ethnicity.
+In addition, Housing & Residential Services is doing the same thing for residence hall policy violations.

+Staff in many student affairs departments intentionally pursued training and development related to the Equity Agenda to support the vision of education justice and a student-ready campus.
+For example, the Counseling Services' Associate Director was trained as a facilitator of the 21-Day Racial Equity Habit-Building Challenge, and led the staff in this important project over several weeks in April 2021.
+The Office of Student Development professional staff completed Harvard's Implicit Bias Inventory and is working with the Intercultural Development Inventory, including creating individual Intercultural Development Plans.

 The University Police Department (UPD) is close to completing the review and revision of policies and procedures necessary to become accredited through the International Association of Campus Law Enforcement Administrators (IACLEA).
-Accreditation supports student success by providing greater accountability and competency by officers and staff in daily operations.
-It is anticipated that UPD will be accredited by June 30, 2022.
-UPD is also aligning their policies and procedures with the Council for the Advancement of Standards and the MA Police Officer Standards and Training.
-They have also reviewed policies and procedures with an equity lens.
+Accreditation supports student success by providing greater accountability and competency in daily operations.
+Officers and staff know what the policies and procedures are, how to perform them, and that they are accountable to them.
+A new set of standards was released in 2021, and we need to benchmark against those and make any updates.
+We anticipate that the UPD will be fully IACLEA-accredited by June 30, 2022.
+UPD is also aligning their policies and procedures with the Council for the Advancement of Standards and with the Police Officer Standards and Training (POST) in Massachusetts.
+Finally, they have reviewed their policies and procedures with an equity lens.